0x90JMP/0x90JMP.github.io/_posts/2026-06-24-api-series-static-detection.md

 Yet Defender did not generate a signature hit.

-The imports clearly contributed to PEStudio's risk scoring, but they were not sufficient to trigger Defender's static engine.
+The imports clearly contributed to PEStudio's risk scoring, but during testing they were not sufficient to trigger Defender's static engine.

 The two tools are answering different questions.